The Ultimate In Birding Tours

 • Scanning the wild southern ocean for a selection of seabirds, which could include Shy, Black-browed and Indian Yellow-nosed Albatrosses, Sooty Shearwater and Australasian Gannet

-• Finding the unusual Bare-eyed (or Western) Corella, while it feeds on its favourite grass roots
+• Finding the unusual Western (or Bare-eyed) Corella, while it feeds on its favourite grass roots

-• Heading inland into the outback to locate the smart-looking Copperback Quailthrush and the very attractive Western Quailthrush
+• Heading inland into the outback to locate the smart-looking Copperback Quai-thrush and the very attractive Western Quail-thrush

 • Completing the list of southwest Australia's endemics!